Blunt focus on compliance and not cost savings or energy reduction means many organisations are ignoring scheme until very last minute.

 The Department for Energy and Climate Change introduced ESOS in 2014 to ensure UK businesses comply with the EU Energy Efficiency Directive, which requires all EU members to introduce a programme of regular energy audits for large enterprises.

 James added: “There are still too many organisations out there that need to take decisive action.
 This opportunity needs to be embraced with an open mind, too, because the potential savings being found are substantial, and easily deliver return on investment.”

 To find out more about ESOS compliance please click here.

-Founded in 2003, ecosurety is the UK’s leading resource efficiency specialist with end to end services including environmental compliance, waste and resource management, training and intelligent reporting.
-With more than 800 customers including the Co-Operative Group, Innocent, BskyB and Britvic, ecosurety is shaping best practice in waste and recycling throughout the UK, driving ever greater efficiencies of resource use.
+Founded in 2003, Ecosurety is the UK’s leading resource efficiency specialist with end to end services including environmental compliance, waste and resource management, training and intelligent reporting.
+With more than 1,000 customers including the Co-Operative Group, Innocent and Virgin Media, Ecosurety is shaping best practice in waste and recycling throughout the UK, driving ever greater efficiencies of resource use.

 Committed to reducing the environmental impact of UK businesses while improving performance, ecosurety is targeting to influence over one million tonnes of waste by 2020.